mtemin/Traip-Travel-Booking-Website/README.md

 # Traip Travel&Booking Website
- In the bootcamp that “Techcareer.net” organised, i was a part of a 4 people group and we used a pre-designed Booking Website Template and used JavaScript with AngularJS Framework to complete the front-end of the website.
-"Planning Your Holiday", "Amazing Tours Liked By The Adventurous" and Footer sections and modals, contact modal with input checks are made by me.
+In Techcareer.net's Front end development bootcamp, with a 4-people crew we worked on a static pre-designed website, making it dynamic and interactive with Angularjs."Planning Your Holiday", "Amazing Tours Liked By The Adventurous" and Footer sections and modals, contact modal are made by me

 ![Contact Modal](https://i.hizliresim.com/jz8pup4.jpg)
 ![Planning your holiday](https://i.hizliresim.com/j4frng1.jpg)